-Tamoxifen is a drug which blocks the action of oestrogen (it is sometimes called an anti-oestrogen drug), and has been used in the treatment of breast cancer for many years.
-There is now evidence that it can also help to prevent breast cancer occurring.
-Four large studies have explored the use of Tamoxifen in women at increased risk of breast cancer, and have shown that it decreases the risk by about 40%.
+Tamoxifen is a drug which blocks the action of oestrogen (it is sometimes called an anti-oestrogen drug) and has been used in the treatment of breast cancer for many years.
+There is evidence that it can also help to reduce the chance of breast cancer occurring.
+Four large studies have explored the use of Tamoxifen in women at increased risk of breast cancer and have shown that it reduces the chance by about 40%.
 Tamoxifen is usually prescribed as a tablet you take once a day by mouth.
-For breast cancer risk reduction, studies suggest it needs to be taken for 5 years.
-However, it is still the subject of ongoing research for the prevention of breast cancer, and is therefore currently unlicensed for this use in the UK.
+For breast cancer risk reduction, studies suggest it needs to be taken for five years.
+Tamoxifen is licensed for use as chemoprevention in women at moderate to high risk of breast cancer.